 Because many of the symptoms of hyperthyroidism are similar to those of other diseases, the doctor will also run several tests to verify the diagnosis.

-Here are a few tests typically used to diagnose hyperthyroidism.
+Here are a few tests typically employed to diagnose hyperthyroidism.

 Thyroid Blood Tests

-The doctor will order a series of blood tests for the thyroid, including:
+The doctor may order a series of blood tests for the thyroid, including:

 Radioiodine Uptake Test

 The radioiodine uptake test helps determine thyroid function.

 The patient swallows a small amount of radioactive iodine for the radioiodine uptake test.
 Then, using a special probe, the technician measures how much radioactive iodine your thyroid absorbs from your blood.

 Since the thyroid absorbs (takes up) iodine from the blood, this is an excellent measure of thyroid function.
 For instance, if the test reveals that the thyroid gland is taking up too much iodine, this indicates an overproduction of thyroid hormones and potential hyperthyroidism.

 In a thyroid scan, a small camera takes several images of the thyroid gland.
 It is performed in concert with the radioiodine uptake test, as the radioactive material highlights certain parts of the thyroid, allowing the doctor to see inflammation, goiter, lumps, or other abnormalities of this gland.